PanithanS/Wafers-Defect-Recognition-using-Visual-Transformer/README.md

 ## Acknowledgement and inspiration
 - We acknowledge the dataset provider for the Mixed-type Wafer Defect Datasets from the Institute of Intelligent Manufacturing, Donghua University
 - See the dataset GitHub: https://github.com/Junliangwangdhu/WaferMap
-- We acknowledge Dr. Uzma Batool from the University of Technology Malaysia for correcting the label error in the original dataset
 - This work inspired from https://keras.io/examples/vision/image_classification_with_vision_transformer/

 ## Reference